linpengcheng/PurefunctionPipelineDataflow/README.md

 When we increase the number of pools and water pipes, the combination of different types of liquids, the time and speed of input and output, and other factors in this mathematical problem.
 It forms a warehouse/workshop model in the form of a dynamic tree Gantt chart.
+It should be the IT architecture with the simplest and most vivid mathematical prototype.

 ![math_pool.jpg](./doc/image/math_pool.jpg)